sebastianspicker/relution-policy-workbench/README.md

 - Aligned local and CI checks for docker.

 ## Usage
-- Rewrote the docker explanation around the maintained behavior.
+- Rewrote the rexp explanation around the maintained behavior.

+## Roadmap
+Use the next review to check behavior before adding surface area.